Operation Blessing heads to Florida with supplies

-CHESAPEAKE, Va. — Operation Blessing is heading to Florida, just north of Orlando.
+CHESAPEAKE, Va. — Members of Operation Blessing hit the road for Florida on Friday morning.
+Their destination: just north of Orlando.
 The crews from Chesapeake are heading down to help ahead of Hurricane Dorian.

-Once the Operation Blessing crew gets down there, they're hoping locals can come out to help.
+Once the Operation Blessing crew gets there, they're hoping local volunteers can come out to help.

+RELATED: TROPICS LIVE BLOG: Hurricane Dorian on track to become Category 4 hurricane

+"After the hurricane makes landfall, Operation Blessing can be on the scene to help people to help people at their most critical time," said Director of U.S. Disaster Relief, Dan Moore.

 So far, the organization has already been in touch with local churches in Florida to identify any needs that need to be met.